-The primary function of the B&PSC is to support the delivery of this task so D&S IFCA is able to complete its functions as set out in section 153 of the Marine and Coastal Access Act 2009.
+Byelaw related work does require some specialised skills and background knowledge.
+This Authority has created the B&PSC to conduct this type of work on behalf of the Full Authority.
+The core work conducted by the B&PSC enables D&S IFCA to complete its functions as set out in the Marine and Coastal Access Act 2009.

 A review regarding the management of different fishing activities (which has the potential to lead to the creation of byelaws), is often a lengthy and complex process.
-If any new permit-based byelaw is created, the same complexities can exist if and when permit conditions (conditions of use for fishers) need review or amendment.
+If any new permit-based byelaw is created, the same complexities can exist when permit conditions (conditions of use for fishers) need review or amendment.